Submerged Forest – Borth, Ceredigion

 Broad Haven South - Stackpole Quay, Pembrokeshire

-Wander onto this sandy, cave and rock-pool filled beach through Bosherton Lily Ponds for a tranquil start to your day.
+Wander onto Broad Haven South's sandy, cave and rock-pool filled beach through Bosherton Lily Ponds for a tranquil start to your day.
 Bring friends, bring food and bring your yoga mat to one of Wales’ hidden gems.

 Suggested pose: Sun salutation – Kick-start your day with a series of sun salutations.
 Better than a cup of coffee any day of the week.